arjunchoudhury07/pong/README.md

 - Use the keyboard controls to move the paddle up and down.
 - The objective is to hit the ball past the opponent's paddle.
-- Each successful hit scores a point.
+- If a Player misses the ball Opponent scores a point.
-- The game continues until one player reaches the winning score.

 ## Controls